redux-saga/saga-query/README.md

 ## `saga-query` is *not*

 - A DSL wrapped around data fetching and caching logic
-- A one-line solution to fetch and cache server data
+- A one-line solution to fetch and cache server data automatically
 - Going to accommodate all use-cases
 - Going to erradicate all boilerplate

 ## A note on `robodux`

 The docs heavily use [robodux](https://github.com/neurosnap/robodux) and is recommended for usage with `saga-query`.
-It will make caching data simple and straight-forward.
+I use it for most of my production applications and it will make caching data simple and straight-forward.
+Even for large scale applications, 100% of my redux state is composed of `robodux` slice helpers.

 I also wrote a
 [redux-saga style-guide](https://erock.io/2020/01/01/redux-saga-style-guide.html) that